SevenShepherd/SevenShepherd.github.io/_posts/2023-02-07-ordo-salutis.markdown

 > **Justification by works (things we have done) is the heresy of legalism.**
 Justification, as Luther insisted, is by faith only (‘faith apart from observing the law’, Rom.
 3:28), because it is in Christ and by Christ only, and depends on what he is as distinct from what we are.
 But **if ‘good works’ (activities of serving God and others) do not follow from our profession of faith**, we are as yet believing only from the head, not from the heart: in other words, **justifying faith (fiducia) is not yet ours**. &mdash; Chapter 59 Works.

 [✅ Monergistic](https://carm.org/dictionary/monergism/).
-Argues against legalism in chapter 65.
+Argues against legalism in chapter 65 and against antinomianism in chapter 66.
 This is the chapter order, that's why it's bulleted instead of numbered.
 J. I. Packer is a low-church Anglican and reformed.

 <!-- Packer is a Anglican, so part catholic and part reformed.
 As long as we place our trust on God's grace we are correct.
 He does seem to have -->